spacewalk01/tensorrt-yolov9/README.md

 - [Yolov9](https://github.com/WongKinYiu/yolov9) - YOLOv9: Learning What You Want to Learn Using Programmable Gradient Information.
 - [TensorRT](https://github.com/NVIDIA/TensorRT/tree/release/8.6/samples) - TensorRT samples and api documentation.
 - [TensorRTx](https://github.com/wang-xinyu/tensorrtx) - Implementation of popular deep learning networks with TensorRT network definition API.

+If you find it interesting, then also take a look at [Yolov9-Bytetrack](https://github.com/spacewalk01/yolov9-bytetrack-tensorrt).